mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 ### Why I like CSS-in-JS

 Primarily, using CSS-in-JS boosts my confidence.
 I can add, change and delete CSS without unexpected consequences.
-My changes to the styling of a component will not affect anything else.
+My changes to the styling of a component will not affect any others.
 If I delete a component, I delete its CSS too.
 No more [append-only stylesheets](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/)! ✨

 <Lesson
   title="Confidence"
-  body="Add, change and delete CSS without unexpected consequences and avoid dead code."
+  body="Add, change and delete CSS without unexpected consequences and avoid the append-only stylesheet."
 />

 <Lesson